The 1930's brought a sleek, sexy look to fashion.

 generally styled in finger-waves or soft curls with hardly any body.

-to the history of fashion design.
-The term became popular in the 1920s to describe relaxed, casual wear typically worn for
+the history of fashion design.
+The term became popular in the 1920s to describe relaxed, casual wear typically worn for spectator

-spectator sports.
-Since the 1930s the term is used to describe both day and evening fashions of varying degrees of formality
+sports.
+Since the 1930s the term is used to describe both day and evening fashions of varying degrees of formality that demonstrate

-originally described clothing made specifically for sport.
-One of the first couturiers to specialise in this was John Redfern
+described clothing made specifically for sport.
+One of the first couturiers to specialise in this was John Redfern who in

-who in the 1870s began designing tailored garments for increasingly active women who rode, played tennis, went yachting, and
+the 1870s began designing tailored garments for increasingly active women who rode, played tennis, went yachting, and did

-did archery.
-Redfern's clothes, although intended for specific sporting pursuits, were adopted as everyday wear by his
+archery.
+Redfern's clothes, although intended for specific sporting pursuits, were adopted as everyday wear by his clients,

-Chanel promoted her own active, financially independent lifestyle through her relaxed jersey suits and uncluttered dresses.
+promoted her own active, financially independent lifestyle through her relaxed jersey suits and uncluttered dresses.
+Other

-Other designers offering high end sportswear for resort wear included Jean Patou and Elsa Schiaparelli.
-In contrast to the
+designers offering high end sportswear for resort wear included Jean Patou and Elsa Schiaparelli.
+In contrast to the flexibility

 The precursors of true sportswear emerged in New York before the Second World War.
 1930s designers such as Clare Potter